vmatt/phpWOL/README.md

 Note: These settings are for a basic setup.
 For production environments, consider using more secure configurations, such as HTTPS and specific trusted hosts.

 ## Security Note
 - When setting up winRM with Basic auth, make **extra** sure that you don't expose the machine on the internet!
-- The passwords stored in hosts.php will be exposed in the source code of index.php.
-Therefore, these passwords are not secure at all and can be extracted from HTML code.
-Instead of providing actual security, this approach merely adds an extra step for confirmation to restart/shutdown command.
 ## Credits
 Forked from [castab/phpWOL](https://github.com/castab/phpWOL).
 Replaced the backend with PHP_WOL developed by [Radovan Janjic](https://radovanjanjic.com)
 - Toni Uebernickel <tuebernickel@whitestarprogramming.de>: Original WoL packet generator function